tawituthai/SFND_FeatureTracking/README.md

 | *command pallete* |

 ## Comparing Detector performance
+### Summary
+When consider a result from difference detector applied on the same set of images, we can see that `ORB detector` provide the highest ratio of keypoints within our focus area versus the whole frame (around 20%), and also taken shortest amount of time required (except only the first frame).

 ### Shi-Tomasi Detector
 **Note :** Keypoints are dense and distributed across the frame.
 | <img src="images/Detector_ShiTomasi.png" width="627" height="214" /> |